balpritz/CourseManagementAU/README.md

 Then go back to the root directory and `cd` into `./backend/course-management-system` directory to build the Spring Boot Project in order to set up all the Maven dependencies.

-This will then setup all the development and production dependencies we need.
+This will then set up all the development and production dependencies we need.
 All that is left, is to boot up all the servers that are required.

 1. To boot up the server for your Angular application, `cd` into `./frontend/course-mgmt-sys-AU` and run the following command: